Adultification: Justice system

 Between 1985 and 1997, the number of Black girls in the juvenile justice system was growing at a rate higher than any other population.
 Black girls are 2.7 times more likely to be referred to juvenile justice over white girls, and young Black girls are 1.2 times more likely to be detained by the police.

 Adultification bias may contribute to the school-to-prison pipeline by having Black children punished in schools and increasing their chances of being placed in prison or wrongfully imprisoned.
 Students that have been suspended are three times more likely to drop out of school and those who drop out are three times more likely to be incarcerated.
 Black youth are three times more likely than White youth to be put in residential placement.
 A study showed that participants viewed Black juveniles as more similar to adults than to White juveniles when blamed for a crime.
 This can impact teens being detained as being treated like adults, despite the precedent that shows that juveniles are less culpable than adult offenders.

 Healthcare

 Black teens are often tested for sexually transmitted diseases when presenting with abdominal symptoms despite reporting no sexual activity due to the assumption of Black promiscuity.
 A 2020 study found that Black youth were less likely to be promptly diagnosed and treated for appendicitis, revealing implicit and structural racial bias in hospitals.

 Academic study

 A 2017 study on Black girls by the Georgetown Center on Gender Justice & Opportunity includes one of the first studies of "adultification bias", showing that adults perceive Black girls as more adult-like than their white peers.
 That study followed a 2014 study by Philip Goff on Black boys, showing that Black boys are viewed as older and more culpable for crimes than white boys of the same age.

+In Brazil

+In Brazil, the phenomenon also manifests itself in the form of racial bias and early hypersexualization embedded in the broader context of structural racism.
+Data from the "Violence against women" platform indicate that, between 2011 and 2017, more than 45% of sexual abuse cases registered in the country involved black girls aged 0 to 9, a percentage more than 7% higher than that observed among white girls in the same period.

+In 2021, Brazilian influencer Felipe Neto warned about a trend on TikTok where children dance to erotic lyrics, in 2019, he accused YouTube of facilitating pedophiles.
+In 2024, actress and presenter Antônia Fontenelle published a video denouncing influencer Hytalo Santos, who gained notoriety for producing videos in a format similar to reality shows, filmed in houses or mansions where children and teenagers shared their routines, for exploitation and sexualization of minors, and was the subject of a court decision that ordered the immediate removal of the content published by her and imposed a daily fine in case of non-compliance.